-About 1 in 3 people will develop shingles at some point in their life.
+About people will develop shingles at some point in their life.
 Though shingles, or herpes zoster, is more common among older adults, it’s still a disease you should be aware of if you’re expecting a baby.

 Shingles is a viral infection that leads to painful, itchy rashes.
 The same virus that causes chickenpox causes shingles.
 It’s called the varicella-zoster virus (VZV).

 If you had chickenpox when you were young, VZV remains dormant in your system.
 The virus can become active again and cause shingles.
 People don’t fully understand why this happens.

 You can’t catch shingles from another person.
 You can, however, catch chickenpox at any age if you’ve never had it before.
 Chickenpox is contagious.
 It can even be spread when a person with chickenpox coughs.

 Someone with shingles can spread the virus to someone else only if that uninfected person has direct contact with a rash that hasn’t yet healed.
 While you won’t catch shingles from exposure to such individuals, you could be exposed to VZV and develop chickenpox.
 Shingles could then someday also appear, but only after chickenpox has run its course.